liferay/clay/packages/clayui.com/src/pages/docs/getting_started/cdn-links.md

 <article id="cdn-links">

 Feel free to choose a specific version of the [CDN](https://www.jsdelivr.com/package/npm/clay) if you want to keep track of the changes we make.
-But if you feel at ease and want to keep Clay always up to date, move on.
+If, instead, you want to use the most up to date version of Clay, follow the instructions in the next section.

 ## CSS

-> Use any of the available automatic cdn distributions and copy-paste the stylesheet `<link>` into your `<head>` before all other stylesheets to load our Atlas skin.
+> To load our Atlas skin, use any of the available automatic CDN distributions and copy-paste the stylesheet `<link>` into your `<head>` before all other stylesheets.

 ```text/html
 https://cdn.jsdelivr.net/npm/clay/lib/css/atlas.css